 - Contact your lawyer

-Gathering evidence of the accident will help prove that your injury was the result of negligence of some kind, either on the part of another driver or as a result of poor road maintenance.
+Gathering evidence of the accident will help prove that your injury was the result of the negligence of some kind, either on the part of another driver or as a result of poor road maintenance.
 The accounts of those who witnessed the accident can also solidify your case.

 Additionally, involving an experienced personal injury attorney will make sure you are properly represented.
 Hard David Carson, LLP, can provide you with the legal counsel and representation you need in the event of a winter vehicle accident.